The Tibetan New Year

-The Tibetan cultural and astrological science has developed two different New Year festivals, and three beginnings of the year related to agricultural, official and spiritual reasons based on two astrological systems, related to the lunar calendar.
+The Tibetan people have three New Year celebrations related to agricultural, official, and spiritual purposes, and each is based on two astrological systems linked to the lunar calendar.

 The second New Year’s Day is celebrated on the first day of the first month of the Tibetan year.
-Generally this New Year falls between the end of February and middle of March in the western calendar.
-This is the public and Tibetan Royal official New Year’s Day that is celebrated in all Tibetan societies.
-It is ‘Royal New Year‘ as well as the Tibetan Medicine New Year.
+Generally, this New Year falls between the end of February and middle of March on the western calendar.
+This is the public and official Tibetan royal New Year’s Day, celebrated not only by all Tibetan societies but also in Tibetan Medicine.
 It is considered as the beginning of the spring season.

-The third New Year’s Day has a Buddhist spiritual origin, and is purely based on the Kalachakra astrology concept.
-It is not popular and is generally not celebrated by common people.
-But astrologers keep this old calendar tradition, which starts from the third month of the Tibetan year (around April in western calendar) where Buddha expounded the Kalachakra tantra.
+The third New Year’s Day has Buddhist spiritual origins, and is based on Kalachakra astrology.
+It is not popular and generally not celebrated by common people, but astrologers keep this old calendar tradition which starts on the third month of the Tibetan year (around April on the western calendar), when Buddha expounded the Kalachakra tantra.

 Tibetan astrologers have combined all these calendars into one almanac to be able to use each calendar system without conflict and confusion.
 Astrological practice is indeed an essential supplement to better understand the complete system of the gross and subtle body, and of the seasonal psycho-humoral functioning of the body-mind.
 This is why astrology continues to play an important role in many aspects of Tibetan society.